 The two main types of Squash are Summer Squash and Winter Squash.
 Winter Squash has a hard outer shell and can be stored for long periods, while summer Squash has a softer outer skin and should be eaten soon after harvest.
 Both types of Squash can be propagated by seed or by vegetative methods.

 Squash seeds can be started indoors about 6-8 weeks before the last frost date in the region.
 Sow the Squash seeds in a sterile soilless mix at a depth of about 1/2 inch.
 Keep the soil moist, and provide bottom heat if possible.
-Once the seedlings emerge, thin them out so that only the strongest plant is left per pot when it is time to transplant them outdoors; harden off the seedlings by acclimating them to outdoor conditions over a period of 7-10 days.
+Once the seedlings emerge, thin them out so that only the strongest plant is left per pot when it is time to transplant them outdoors; harden off the seedlings by acclimating them to outdoor conditions over 7-10 days.
 Plant them in prepared beds 2-3 feet apart, with 5-6 feet between rows.

 Cuttings from young, actively growing Squash plants can be taken and rooted in moist sand or perlite.
 The cuttings should be 4-6 inches long and should have at least 2 nodes (the places where leaves are attached).
 Dip the plant stem’s cut end into the rooting medium.